-Calling Sequence of SGD\$OP Figure 6-5 The Error Code: An output argument, code, informs your program of the success or failure of the operation.
+Error Code: An output argument, code, informs your program of the success or failure of the operation.
 If code is 0, the operation was entirely successful.
 Otherwise, code is always positive.
 After a call to SGD\$OP to open a segment directory member, code may have one of many values.
-Volume 0 of this series contains a comprehensive list of all standard file system error codes.
-Error codes specific to this operation are:
+Advanced Programmer's Guide: Appendices and Master Index of this series contains a comprehensive list of all standard file system error codes.
+Error codes specific to this operation are

 Keyword Value Meaning E\$FIUS 5 File in use.
 The file being opened is already open on another file unit, or is being used by another user.
 Normally, a file that is open for reading cannot be opened for writing, nor can a file open for writing be opened for reading.
 A file that is open for writing can have only one file unit open to it, whereas a file open for reading can have many file units open to it.
-If you expect your program to open a file that may occasionally be in use by another process for a short time, consider having your program repeatedly attempt to open an in-use file for 30 seconds or a minute, sleeping one second in between each attempt by calling SLEEP\$.
-See Chapter 8, FILE ATTRIBUTES, for more information on the read/write lock.
+If you expect your program to open a file that may occa- sionally be in use by another process for a short time, con- sider having your program repeatedly attempt to open an in-use file for 30 seconds or a minute, sleeping one second in between each attempt by calling SLEEP\$.
+See Chapter 10, File Attributes, for more information on the read/write lock.
 E\$DKFL 9 The disk is full.
-This error can occur only if a new file is being created, and hence cannot occur if the action portion of the key argument is k\$read.
+This error can occur only if a new file is being created, and hence cannot occur if the action portion of the key argument is K\$READ.
 E\$NRIT 10 Insufficient access rights.
 If the file being opened already exists, this means that the user does not have sufficient access to the parent segment directory.
 If the file does not exist, then the user does not have Write access to the parent segment directory in which the file is to be created.
 E\$FNTS 16 Not found in segment directory.
 The file being opened does not exist in the segment directory.
-The action portion of the key argument is typically k\$read, otherwise the file would have been created.

-- E\$MXQB 143 Maximum quota exceeded.
-This error can occur only if a new file is being created, and hence cannot occur if the action portion of the key argument is k\$read. - No information.
-This indicates that some 159 E\$NINF error occurred. but the user does not have List access to the directory involving the error.
-In such a case, the e\$ninf error code is always returned to prevent the user or calling program from being able to determine any information on the directory.
-Therefore, this error code is to be interpreted as any possible in error. addition to a case of insufficient access.
+The action portion of the key argument is typically K\$READ; otherwise the file would have been created.
+E\$MXQB 143 Maximum quota exceeded.
+This error can occur only if a new file is being created, and hence cannot occur if the action portion of the key argument is K\$READ.
+E\$NINF 159 No information.
+This indicates that some error occurred, but the user does not have List access to the directory in- volving the error.
+In such a case, the E\$NINF error code is always returned to prevent the user or calling program from being able to determine any information on the direc- tory.
+Therefore, this error code is to be interpreted as any possible error, in addition to a case of insufficient access.

-The File Unit Number: The returned file unit number is valid only when the returned error code is 0.
+File Unit Number: The returned file unit number is valid only when the returned error code is 0.
 After opening a file, your program passes the returned file unit number to other system subroutines (such as PRWF\$\$ and RDLIN\$) to read, write, and position the file.